jtessler/city-development/README.md

 * Python
 * Subversion
 * [Google Closure](https://developers.google.com/closure/) (see below)
-* A WebGL-supporting platform and browser.
+* A WebGL-supporting platform and browser

 Initial Setup
 -------------
 1. Download the [Google Closure](https://developers.google.com/closure/) library
    and compiler: `make closure`
 1. Compile all JavaScript files: `make all`
-1. Open `index.html` in any web browser.
+1. Open `index.html` in any web browser